-Of course, if your daughters are anything like mine, they don’t need any reason at all to wear a costume.
+Of course, if your daughters are anything like mine, they don’t need any reason at all to dress up.
 I remember them dancing, running errands, or even just hanging around the house playing dressed as all kinds of things, from princesses to mermaids to Winnie-the-Pooh.

 Here’s another option for tween girls who want to rock the “dark angel look.”
 This one, in my opinion, has a little less of a “pretty” look and more of a “fantasy/middle earth” kind of look.

 It includes a textured dress with a rope belt, wings, a pair of glovelettes, leggings, and a halo.
 Shoes are not included, but I personally really like the chunky black boots they have in the photo.

 This lovely costume had a quilted bodice, full length skirt, and both wings and a halo that are feathered.
 Some reviewers commented that the wings kept closing, especially while trick-or-treating on a windy night, so it was suggested that you tape or velcro them to stay in an open position.

 None of my babies would stand for being put it in costume, but if you have a baby who is more co-operative than mine were, baby costumes are just adorable.
 This polyester, hand wash angel costume includes dress, wings and a headband.
 This an easy costume to put on over regular clothing.
 Several reviewers commented that the wings were soft, yet sturdy.